Cybereason/eztw/README.md

 #   ...
 ```

-**EztwDispatcher** is similar but initialized by a list of pairs of **EztwEvent** objects and their dispatched callables.
+**EztwDispatcher** is similar but initialized from a dict that maps from **EztwEvent** objects to their callbacks.
-Then, given **EventRecord** instances, it can be used to dispatch the correct callable (the event record and parsed fields are passed as parameters to this function):
+Then, given **EventRecord** instances, it can be used to dispatch the correct callable.
+The callback function must accept exactly two arguments - the event record and parsed event.
+The parsed event can be parsed manually using the appropriate EztwEvent instance or automatically using the **parse_event** function.
+It is also yielded from **consume_events** and from **EztwSessionIterator**.
+For added simplicity, the **events** member of the dispatcher is a list of the EztwEvents (keys) that can be passed as filter for consume_events and EztwSessionIterator.

 ```python
 from eztw import EztwDispatcher